-But what if you’ve got great content, but you’re still working on building that LinkedIn audience, and your posts just don’t seem to get traction?
+However, what if you’ve got great content but you’re still working on building that LinkedIn audience, and your posts just don’t seem to get traction?

-One tactic that can give your posts a little boost is to use LinkedIn engagement pods.
+One tactic that can give your posts a little boost is to join or create a LinkedIn engagement pod.

-One more side benefit of joining an engagement pod–even ignoring the promotion aspect, it can be a great way to give you the motivation and accountability to create content regularly, and an audience who will provide you with helpful feedback.
+Two more side benefits of joining an engagement pod–even ignoring the promotion aspect–are that it can be a great way to give you the motivation and accountability to create content regularly, and you’ll have an audience who will provide you with helpful feedback about your LinkedIn posts.

-Engagement pods are generally created by starting a private message thread and adding participants to the thread.
-Then whenever someone has something they want members of the pod to like and comment on, they post the link to the post in the pod, like this:
+Engagement pods are generally created by starting a private LinkedIn message thread and adding participants to the thread.
+Then, whenever someone has something they want members of the pod to like and comment on, they post the link to the post in the pod, like this:

-The generally understood rule of engagement pods is that if you’re going to request that people like and comment on your posts then there is some measure of reciprocation.
+With engagement pods, it’s generally understood that if you’re going to request that people like and comment on your posts then you will reciprocate when others ask you to help them out.
 Some pod owners are very strict about this and even keep count to make sure there aren’t any leeches in their pod.
-I’m not in favor of this, as I explain later in this post.
+I’m not in favor of forced reciprocation, as I explain later in this post.

 Engagement pods for LinkedIn are typically managed on LinkedIn, although they could be managed on Facebook, Slack, WhatsApp, or any other messaging app.

 Why would anyone ever manage a LinkedIn pod anywhere but on LinkedIn?